-The most important bit is to provide a good quality favicon; for each browser and use.
+The most important part is to provide a good quality sized favicon; for each browser and use.
 Whilst most browsers use a standard size of 16x16 pixels this is not always the case.
 When saving a website as a favourite or saving a shortcut, larger icons might be used.
 Thus its important to provide various sizes to cater for all the possibilities.

 The standard Favicon format uses the

 .ico extension, this is a Microsoft Icon which allows to bundle separate icons into one.
 The first step is to create png icons of the correct sizes.
 Then a tool such as icoutils can be used to bundle up the various pngs together, creating an icon file which consists of the various supported sizes.

 $ icotool -c favicon-16-16.png favicon-32-32.png favicon-48-48.png -o favicon.ico

 If you're not worried about creating all the pngs yourself but rather want to scale done one of your images; there are plenty of utilities out there.
 Convert Icon is one such example providing a service to upload your own image, then choose the sizes you'd like to support and finally returns the pre-compiled icon with all the various sizes.
 Whilst this method works just fine it might not provide the fine level of control over your icons as generating each icon size separately would.
 When resizing larger logos, it is recommended to have a good look at each favicon size, and make adjustments to make it look good on the eye, what would be know as pixel-perfect for designers.

 An alternate way to provide favicons for modern browsers (excluding internet explorer) is the use of a link to denote the website icon.
 This html snippet supports size properties allowing you to define separate icons for different sizes.